-Allanah: A vacuum that you had to do maintenance to as well.
+Allanah: A vacuum that you had to do maintenance on as well.

-Demi: I got it, I was like, "Oh, okay."
-And it looked like it had been hit against the wall a few times.
+Demi: Yeah, I got it, and it looked like it had been hit against the wall a few times.
 There was white paint all over it and I was like, "Oh no. This person."
 But then it came off, I put nail polish remover on it and it came right off.
 I was like, "Alright, nail polish remover for everything at this point."

 Channeling That Entrepreneurial Spirit